 As our practice has expanded from our base in the Northeast to cover matters across the United States, many of our lawyers have taken leadership roles in national and international professional organizations related to insurance law, including the Property Insurance Law Committee and the Professionals', Officers' and Directors' Liability Committee of the Tort Trial and Insurance Practice Section (TIPS) of the ABA, the Property Insurance Committee of Federation of Insurance and Corporate Counsel (FICC), the Property Insurance Committee of the International Association of Defense Counsel (IADC), and the Loss Executives Association (LEA).
 Members of the Insurance Group are also regular panelists at meetings of the Property Loss Research Bureau (PLRB), the Defense Research Institute (DRI), and other educational programs in the field.
 Two of our members developed and teach a course in property insurance law offered as part of the LLM program at the University of Connecticut School of Law's Insurance Law Center.

 Travco v.
 Ward 468 Fed.
 Appx.
 195 (4th Cir.
 2012) and 284 Va.
-547 (Va., 2012), (US Court of Appeals for the 4th Circuit and Virginia Supreme Court) – This was the nation's leading case on the question of whether coverage existed under property insurance policies for losses caused by the presence of Chinese Drywall.
+547 (Va., 2012) – This was the nation's leading case on the question of whether coverage existed under property insurance policies for losses caused by the presence of Chinese Drywall.
 We brought this declaratory judgment action on behalf of the insurer, which was a Travelers subsidiary.
 We successfully obtained summary judgment from the United States District Court for the Eastern District of Virginia.
 On appeal, after briefing and argument, the US Fourth Circuit certified most of the coverage issues to the Virginia Supreme Court.
 The Virginia Supreme Court then affirmed the rulings of the federal district court, and the US Fourth Circuit subsequently affirmed the judgment in its entirety.
 Steve Goldman argued the motion for summary judgment before the district court and the appeals in both the US Fourth Circuit and the Virginia Supreme Court.